nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Target user profile**: A storekeeper who

 * has a need to manage different products in the store
+* is comfortable with CLI but prefers GUI for certain occasions
 * is forgetful and easily loses track of expiry dates in  a store
+* is forgetful and sometimes forgets command syntax
 * prefer desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps

 **Value proposition**: manage products and their expiry dates with ease using CLI